blacklightpy/vaultofknowledge/Salfist Jihadism.md

 # Terms
+- Salafism:
+- Jihadism: Attempt to establish Islamism by force
 - Salafist Jihadism: The correct term for these attacks
 - Global Jihad: Jihadism with an international pan-Islamist scope.
 - Mujahid: One engaged in Jihad